 - When you must compete or be observed while performing a task, do you become so nervous or shaky that you do much worse than you would otherwise?

 After completing the 12-item test online, you can view your results instantly after giving consent—or declining consent—to have your anonymous test results shared with the academic research team led by Michael Pluess.
 Either way, your personalized scores are available immediately after completing each test and come with a description of where you (or your child) fall on the "sensitivity continuum," which is divided into three categories: Low ("dandelion"), Medium ("tulip"), or High ("orchid").

 What Is the Origin Story of "Orchid Child" (Orkidebarn) and "Dandelion Child" (Maskrosbarn)?

-In their 2005 paper, Boyce and Ellis describe the Scandinavian roots of this plant-based terminology and using flower metaphors to describe varying degrees of sensitivity:
+In their 2005 paper, Boyce and Ellis describe the Scandinavian roots of this plant-based terminology and use flower metaphors to describe varying degrees of sensitivity: